 1. With the document opened, go to the Developer tab and insert a Rich Text content control.

 3. Next, you will add the content controls within the ReportItems field for all of the column data you want to be exported to the Word file.
-You can do this simply by dragging and dropping the content controls from the Sample Document you created during step 1.
+You can do this simply by dragging and dropping the content controls from the sample document you created during step 1.

-5. After you have dragged the content controls from the Sample Document into the ReportItems field in the new template, your template will look like this:
+5. After you have dragged the content controls from the sample document into the ReportItems field in the new template, your template will look like this:

 6. Now you can add a table below the existing content controls.
 This table will be populated with the contact details.
-Once you have created the table and decided in which column you want what data to appear, you select the entire bottom row and insert a GetView content control to gather data from the Contacts list.
+Once you have created the table and decided in which column you want what data to appear, you select the entire bottom row and insert the GetView content control to gather data from the Contacts list.

 8. Once you have finished editing your template you can save it and move on to the next step.

 Now go to the document library where you want your documents to be stored and open JungleDocs 365 from the ribbon.